remi13131/TetrisAttack/README.md

-# TetrisAttack
+# TetrisAttack - Nintendo All right reserved.

-This project has been made for educational purposes.
-No commercial use.
-Personal portfolio.
+This project has been made for educational purposes during my Bachelor's Degree french equivalent in Jean Perrin University, Lens, France, from september 2015 to june 2016.
-(see course subject from Jean Perrin University in Lens, France in root folder)
+Please find course's original requirements in file "projetCOO.pdf" in root folder.